MLIR

 When an if clause is present on a task construct, and the value of if_expr evaluates to false, an “undeferred task” is generated, and the encountering thread must suspend the current task region, for which execution cannot be resumed until execution of the structured block that is associated with the generated task is completed.

-When a final clause is present on a task construct and the final_expr evaluates to true, the generated task will be a “final task”.
+When a final clause is present and the final clause expression evaluates to true, the generated tasks will be final tasks.
 All task constructs encountered during execution of a final task will generate final and included tasks.
+The use of a variable in a final clause expression causes an implicit reference to the variable in all enclosing constructs.

 If the untied clause is present on a task construct, any thread in the team can resume the task region after a suspension.
 The untied clause is ignored if a final clause is present on the same task construct and the final_expr evaluates to true, or if a task is an included task.

-When the mergeable clause is present on a task construct, the generated task is a “mergeable task”.
+When the mergeable clause is present, the tasks generated by the construct are “mergeable tasks”.

 The depends and depend_vars arguments are variadic lists of values that specify the dependencies of this particular task in relation to other tasks.

-The allocators_vars and allocate_vars arguments are a variadic list of values that specify the memory allocator to be used to obtain storage for private values.
+The allocators_vars and allocate_vars parameters are a variadic list of values that specify the memory allocator to be used to obtain storage for private values.

 Traits: AttrSizedOperandSegments, AutomaticAllocationScope